KCB Group: Trust Merchant Bank

-In August 2022, KCB Group agreed to acquire 85 percent shareholding in Trust Merchant Bank at "1.49 times the book value"..
+In August 2022, KCB Group agreed to acquire 85 percent shareholding in Trust Merchant Bank at "1.49 times the book value".
 At that time, the bank was the third-largest bank by assets in the Democratic Republic of the Congo.
 It is estimated that the transaction would cost approximately KSh15 billion/= (US$127 million then).
 KCB also agreed to acquire the remaining 15 percent ownership in the bank, not later than 2024.
 The deal requires shareholder and regulatory approvals in Kenya and DRCongo.

-Kenya Commercial Bank Plaza
+Kenya Commercial Bank KCB Towers

 In December 2010, construction of a new headquarters building began in the Upper Hill section of Nairobi.
-Construction is expected to take approximately two years, with anticipated occupancy beginning in January 2013.
-The new Kenya Commercial Bank Plaza (KCB Plaza) be 21 storeys tall, having about 15960 m2 of rentable office space and enough parking for about 450 cars.
+Construction took two years, with occupancy beginning in January 2013.
+The new Kenya Commercial Bank Towers (KCB Towers) is 21 storeys tall, having about 15960 m2 of rentable office space and enough parking for about 450 cars.
 The owners of the building are the Kenya Commercial Bank Employee Pension Fund, which is funding the KES:2.1 billion construction.